SarahJoyce/RedditProject/README.md

 # RedditProject
-# Welcome to our Reddit Project for CISC472! exit
+# Welcome to our Reddit Project for CISC472!